 - chipping paint,

-- and bleed through of contaminants that are left on the surface.
+- and bleed through contaminants that are left on the surface.

-The best way to clean kitchen cabinets and get them ready for painting is to clean them really thoroughly with a good quality degreaser.
-Scotch-Brite pads and a little bit of elbow grease goes a long way.
-Although this is probably the least fun part of painting kitchen cabinets it might be the most important. so don’t skip this step and be very thorough with it.
+The best way to clean kitchen cabinets and get them ready for painting is to clean them thoroughly with a good-quality degreaser.
+Scotch-Brite pads and a little bit of elbow grease go a long way.
+Although this is probably the most minor fun part of painting kitchen cabinets it might be the most important.
+So don’t skip this step and be very thorough with it.